ksator/junos-verifications-automation-with-jsnapy/README.md

 JSNAPy version: 1.1.0
 ```

-Another option would to pull a docker image that has JSNAPy from [docker hub] (https://hub.docker.com/r/ksator/junos-automation-tools/)
+Another option would to pull from [docker hub] (https://hub.docker.com/r/ksator/junos-automation-tools/) a docker image that has JSNAPy.

 ## Build a network topology:
 3 junos devices EX4300 in a triangle topology, with BGP configured.